Measuring Online Behavior Change with Observational Studies: a Review: Map of methods for the quantification of online behavior change

-The subjects of behavioral change can be different from the subjects of behaviors as the focus can be placed on different kinds of aggregation when shifting from the description of a behavior to the study of its change.
-However, the primary subject is still defined at a group level in nearly 80\% of the studies.
-Behavioral change is described as a discrete phenomenon in 45\% of the studies, and as a gradual process in 40\% of them; the remaining 15\% consider both discrete and gradual changes.
-When looking at the temporal characteristics of behavioral change, we found that nearly 68\% of the gradual behavioral changes are defined in a continuous fashion: more than two time bins are compared, and the evolution over time can be considered continuous or can be approximated as such.
-The remaining research on gradual change partially considers a gradual behavioral change over a small number of phases.
-Last, it is noteworthy that less than 20\% of the existing literature explicitly incorporates concepts from social or psychological sciences in the context of online behavioral change: among the most popular theoretical frameworks are emotional contagion (14.3\%) and social influence (10.7\%).
+Given that behavior is interpreted as an overt or covert manifestation by individuals or groups and behavior change as a shift in such behaviors, the subjects of behavior change can be different from the subjects of behaviors.
+In fact, the focus can be placed on different kinds of aggregation when shifting from the description of a behavior to the study of its change (e.g., behavior adopted by an individual, change considered at a group level after the aggregation of multiple individual behaviors).
+The primary subject of behavior change is defined at a group level in nearly 80\% of the studies.
+Behavior change is described as a discrete phenomenon in 45\% of the studies, and as a gradual process in 40\% of them; the remaining 15\% consider both discrete and gradual changes.
+When looking at the temporal characteristics of behavior change, we found that nearly 68\% of the gradual behavior changes are defined in a continuous fashion: more than two time bins are compared, and the evolution over time can be considered continuous or can be approximated as such.
+The remaining research on gradual change partially considers a gradual behavior change over a small number of phases.